Troubleshooting Incoming SAML SSO

 Error

-When using a deep link, the user is asked to authenticate through the client SSO login page and then transported to the dashboard, not the deep-linked area.
+When using a Deep Link, the User is asked to authenticate through the client SSO login page and is then transported to the Dashboard, not the deep-linked area.

 Explanation